China's economy grows 8.1% in 2021, slows in second half

 AP Business Writer

+BEIJING (AP) — Chinese leaders are under pressure to boost slumping economic growth while they try to contain coronavirus outbreaks ahead of next month’s Winter Olympics in Beijing.

-BEIJING (AP) — China’s economy expanded by 8.1% in 2021 but Beijing faces pressure to shore up activity after an abrupt slump in the second half as the ruling Communist Party forced its vast real estate industry to cut surging debt.
+The world’s second-largest economy grew by 8.1% last year, but activity fell abruptly in the second half as the ruling Communist Party forced China’s vast real estate industry to cut surging debt, official data showed Monday.

-Growth in the world’s second-largest economy sank to 4% over a year earlier in the final three months of 2021, government data showed Monday.
-That was down from the previous quarter’s 4.9% and an eye-popping 18.3% in the first three months of 2021.
+Growth sank to 4% over a year earlier in the final three months of the year, fueling expectations Beijing may need to cut interest rates or stimulate the economy with more spending on public works construction.

+That slump is likely to worsen, leading to “more aggressive measures to boost growth,” Ting Lu and Jing Wang of Nomura said in a report.

+On Monday, the Chinese central bank cut its interest rate for medium-term lending to commercial banks to the lowest level since early 2020, at the start of the coronavirus pandemic.

+Asian stock markets ended the day mixed following the dual announcements.
+China’s benchmark Shanghai Composite Index gained 0.6% while the Hang Seng in Hong Kong lost 0.7%.
+The Nikkei 2225 in Tokyo rose 0.7%.

-Forecasters warn weakness will persist this year due to renewed coronavirus outbreaks and the debt crackdown.
-That has potential global repercussions, depressing Chinese demand for steel, consumer goods and other imports.
+Lingering Chinese economic weakness has potential global repercussions, depressing demand for steel, consumer goods and other imports.

-China rebounded quickly from the coronavirus pandemic, but activity slowed as Beijing tightened controls on borrowing by the real estate industry, causing a slump in construction that supports millions of jobs.
-That fueled consumer jitters about spending and financial market anxiety about possible defaults by developers.
+China rebounded quickly from the pandemic, but activity weakened last year as Beijing tightened controls on borrowing by real estate developers, triggering a slump in construction that supports millions of jobs.
+That made consumers nervous about spending and investors anxious about possible defaults by developers.

+Consumer spending has suffered after authorities responded to virus outbreaks by blocking most access to cities including Tianjin, a port and manufacturing center near Beijing, and imposed travel controls in other areas.

+Their “zero-COVID strategy” aims to keep the virus out of China by finding and isolating every infected person.
+That has helped to keep case numbers low but is depressing consumer activity and causing congestion in some ports.

 Compared with the previous quarter, the way other major economies are measured, the Chinese economy grew 1.4% in the final three months of 2021.
 That was up from the previous quarter’s 0.2%.